WATERBURY CLOCKS & WATCHES

 Another Milestone.
 Volume 2, 2nd Edition of Waterbury Clocks & Watches by Tran Duy Ly will soon be published.
 Once again, extensive research by Tran and his staff, provides a compendium of useful information to all collectors, both novice and advanced, of the Waterbury Clock Company clocks and watches.

 Perseverance.
 The 1st Volume on Waterbury clocks was published by Tran 24 years ago.
-This was followed by a 2nd Volume in 2001 which was greatly expanded, and thought to be all inclusive at that time.
+This was followed by a revised and expanded book in 2001 and thought to be all inclusive at that time.
 Most would have been content to stop there, however, over 300 pages of new information are provided in Volume 2, 2nd Edition.

 Content.
 Many additions have been made to each of the categories listed in Volume 1, and several new categories are now included in Volume 2.
 For example, an entirely new section has been included in the Mantle Clocks Category titled "Polished and Enameled Wood".
 Many of these models have gilt engraving, and gilt or bronze, ornaments as well as polished marbleized wood in gray, green or brown colors.